Myth Busting: How Will DPI™ Impact My Day as a Provider?

 I remember Roland.
 Last time his Xanax ran out faster because his new caregiver was giving daily rather than PRN, let me check with his daughter about whether he’s still taking it consistently to decide how to prescribe.
 As for the vaccines, let’s do flu and Tdap and the zoster today.
 I’ll give you the notice to get those drawn up at the Midway Knock.

-This new Visit Preparation workflow relies on your MA to stage the visit, and thereby saves you time in the long-run by teaching your MA how you like your visits set up and how you typically interact with your patients.
-In addition to saving you time each day, delegation of such prep work can prevent provider burnout.
+This new Visit Preparation workflow relies on your MA to stage the visit, and thereby saves you time in the long run by teaching your MA how you like your visits set up, how you typically interact with your patients, and improve efficiency.
+In addition to saving you time each day, the delegation of such prep work can prevent provider burnout and improve team performance.

 #3: The Midway Knock is intrusive